rncyy/malody-ip-project/project-files/updates/Major Level Update.md

 14. Quimi by Yooh Lv.
 15 -> S15 (S for slide charts)
 15. Ephemeral by Mili (4K) Lv.
 12+ -> 12
 16. Ephemeral by Mili (Slide) Lv.
 12 -> S11 (S for slide charts)
 17. vs. Sayu by James Landino feat.
 Nikki Simmons Lv.
-15 -> 14
+15 -> 14 `done`
 18. Pekora BGM by MAKOOTO Lv.
 10 -> 8
 19. Heavenly by makou Lv.
 12+ -> 12
 20. Natsuiro BGM Remix Battle Theme Style by TshadowKnight Lv.
 10 -> 9
 21. Aragami by xi Lv.
-17 -> 19
+17 -> 19 `done`
 22. Call me Baby by Utae feat. oCau Lv.
-11 -> 9
+11 -> 9 `done`
 23. Minato Aqua by heiakim Lv.
 13+ -> 12
 24. You are the miserable by t+pazolite Lv.
 13 -> 13
 25. 777 by RoughSketch Lv.
 16, 18 -> 17, 20